yangoliver/yangoliver.github.io/_posts/2016/2016-08-26-agile-notes-1.md

             - [Complex PBIs need a Enabling Spec](http://www.leanagiletraining.com/key-problems/agile-specifications/)
         - Risk & Dependency
           - Free from external dependencies
+        - Accept Criteria
+          - Clear and easy understand
+          - Be part of DoD
         - Estimate
           - Provided by team
           - No unit, which are story points